 You can build your own website using open-source website tools like WordPress.
 What you will need to do is find a well-managed WordPress host.
 WordPress will be installed for you and you will have a control panel to manage your hosting account.

 There are alternatives to building your own website.
-Options are available for you to pick from like Blab, Wix, and Squarespace just to name a few.
+You can pick options from Blab, Wix, and Squarespace, just to name a few.
 Blab builder offers you an easy-to-use drag and drop builder, email marketing, bookings management, a CRM, and Analytics for your Website.

 Hire a Web Designer or a Developer.